sywc670/willcrypt/README.md

 ### Info

 Encrypt files fast and secure.
+Support linux and windows.

 Based on [cry](https://github.com/wille/cry), with more function.